italia/spid-cie-oidc-nodejs/relying-party/README.md

 This is a User-facing Endpoint that can be served on arbitrary route, it can return a JSON response for example if called from fronted or render static html.

 It lists available identity providers by type.
-Use this list to make create links for logging in
+Use this list to create links for logging in

 ```html
 <a href="127.0.0.1:3000/oidc/rp/authorization?provider=http://127.0.0.1:8000/oidc/op/">